BuildingLogiX/DataLynX/docs/user-guide/bacnet-integration.md

 3. For each point, you can see:

    - Object type and instance
    - Present value
    - Units
    - Reliability
-   - Priority array (if writable)
+   - Status flags

 4. Use filters or search to focus on key points (e.g., temperatures, flows, valve commands).

 ---

-# 🧩 9.
+## 🧩 9.
 Inspect Properties & Live Values

 Use the **Property View** for detailed insight and debugging.